theunknowninfinite/superpixels_and_slic_segmentation/README.md

 It is known for its efficiency and effectiveness in generating superpixels that adhere well to object boundaries.
 SLIC is particularly useful when accurate boundaries are crucial for downstream tasks.

-## Requirements
+## Packages Used

-The notebook installs the necessary packages.
-Run the notebook in  Google Collab or in a host having Cuda.
+The notebook using the following packages.
+You can run the notebook in collab or on a host having cuda support.
 - NumPy
 - OpenCV (cv2)
 - scikit-learn
 - Matplotlib
 - pandas

+The packages are automatically installed when the notebook runs.